Mobile X-ray for TB prevalence studies and outreach screening

 Impression of a solar powered TB screening unit

-CIDRZ based in Lusaka, Zambia operates the mobile "One Stop TB" container concept with a (single phase) Direct Digital Radiographic system and a small laboratory for TB prevalence surveys in high risk groups, like inmates.
-This diagnostic container was awarded in 2010 a grant under the WHO TB Reach call for innovative TB case detection proposals and ranked in 2011 first place on the impact analysis (presentation at UNION Conference in Lille 2011).
+CIDRZ based in Lusaka, Zambia operates the mobile "One Stop TB" container concept with a (single phase) Direct Digital Radiographic system and a small laboratory for active case finding in high risk groups, such as inmates.
+This diagnostic container was awarded in 2010 a grant under the Stop TB Partnership/TB Reach call for innovative TB case detection proposals and ranked in 2011 first place on the impact analysis (presentation at UNION Conference in Lille 2011).

-The NTP of Rwanda operates a 2 compartment diagnostic container with Direct Digital X-ray to support its TB prevalence survey.
-A central archive and PACS software allows the NTP of Rwanda to forward all digital Chest X-rays including participant data over the mobile phone network as one compacted electronic file to a central database in Kigali for second reading and back-up.
-Data transmission per participant over the mobile phone network typically take 35 seconds.
+The NTP of Rwanda operates a 2-compartment diagnostic container with Direct Digital X-ray to support its TB prevalence survey.
+A central archive and PACS software allow the NTP of Rwanda to forward all digital Chest X-rays including participant data over the mobile phone network as one compacted electronic file to a central database in Kigali for second reading and back-up.
+Data transmission per participant over the mobile phone network typically takes 35 seconds.
 Similar operational experience was reported from Ghana.

-The NTP of Malawi has with Global Fund support since March 2018 7 “one Stop TB” screening units operational for active case finding using dCXR/CAD as rapid triage before Xpert MTB/RIF.
-On average about 100 people are being screened for active TB per day per unit (see picture below) with, based on the first results, a high yield of finding the missing cases of which most never visited a health facility for their illness.
-As next steps in the services to be provided by these “fast track” mobile screening units Malawi considers to integrate HIV counseling and testing services (Training, Supplies of HIV test kits, reporting and recording tool, screening for hypertension and diabetes and targeting other towns and hot spot areas in the country.
+The NTP of Malawi has with Global Fund support since March 2018 seven “one Stop TB” screening units operational for active case finding using dCXR/CAD as rapid triage before Xpert® MTB/RIF.
+In the first 6 months of operation on average about 125 people are being screened for active TB per day per unit and this number is expected to rise.
+Based on the first results, a high yield is obtained by finding the missing people with TB most of which never visited a health facility for their illness.
+As next steps in the services to be provided by these “fast track” mobile screening units, Malawi considers to integrate HIV counselling and testing services, screening for hypertension and diabetes and targeting other towns and hot spot areas in the country.
 These solar powered screening units are considered an essential and high impact intervention in support of the END TB Strategy in Malawi.

 Occupational health screening with digital chest X-ray and CAD in South Africa